 Windows users have long had the ability to install any software they want, but Windows 8’s Modern interface takes this away from home users.
 For the average Windows user, apps can only be installed from the Windows Store.
 Sideloading is available for developers, who can use it to test the apps they’re developing on their own systems, and corporate networks, who can use it to deploy their own custom apps internally.

 If you’re a developer, you’ll need to get a free developer license to sideload your apps.
 If you’re on a corporate network, you’ll need to ensure you’re properly licensed for loading line-of-business apps, join a domain, enable the appropriate group policy setting, and sign the app with an installed certificate.
-Microsoft offers more information about sideloading Modern apps in this way.
+Microsoft offers more information about sideloading Modern apps [Broken Link Removed] in this way.

 Once your system is set up for sideloading, you can sideload Modern apps with the Add-AppxPackage PowerShell command.